Tencent/mars/README.md

 final String SDCARD = Environment.getExternalStorageDirectory().getAbsolutePath();
 final String logPath = SDCARD + "/marssample/log";

-// this is necessary, or may cash for SIGBUS final String cachePath = this.getFilesDir() + "/xlog"
+// this is necessary, or may crash for SIGBUS final String cachePath = this.getFilesDir() + "/xlog"

 //init xlog